 This is an all-in-one recipe for a Crepe Bar, perfect for your New Year’s brunch with family and friends.
-I like to make the crepes ahead of time and then the next morning I just put all of the fillings into bowls for my guests to make their own crepe.
 If you are in a pinch you can buy pre-made crepes at the store.

 - 2 cups scrambled eggs (about 8 eggs)